Compare the best forex demo accounts in 2023

 Copy link to section

 Contracts for difference (CFDs) are investment derivatives that let you speculate on the price movement of investment assets, such as pairs of foreign currencies.
-You’re betting on how those currencies will move in relation to each other, but you don’t actually own the currencies you’re trading.
+You’re betting on how those currencies will move about each other, but you don’t actually own the currencies you’re trading.

 Even though you’re not putting real money on the line when using a demo account, getting to know the ins and outs of CFD trading will help you when it’s time to dive into the real thing.